microsoft/MLOpsPython/docs/getting_started.md

   ![release create ](./images/release-create.png)
    - On the next screen click on **Create** button, this creates a manual release for you.

+  **Note**: This release pipeline will call the published AML pipeline.
+The AML pipeline will train the model and package it into image.
+It will take around 10 mins to complete.
+The next steps need this pipeline to complete successfully.

 ### 7. Set up release (Deployment) pipeline

 **Note:** For setting up release pipelines, first download the [release-pipelines](../release-pipelines) to your local filesystem so you can import it.

-**Also Note:** Before creating this pipeline, make sure that the build pipeline and retraining trigger release pipeline have been executed, as they will be creating resources during their run like docker images that we will deploy as part of this pipeline.
+**Also Note:** Before creating this pipeline, make sure that the build pipeline, retraining trigger release pipeline and AML retraining pipeline have been executed, as they will be creating resources during their run like docker images that we will deploy as part of this pipeline.
 So it is important for them to have successful runs before the setup here.

 Let's set up the release deployment pipeline now.
 1. As done in previous step, Select the Release tab from the menu on the left, then click the New dropdown on top and click on **Import Release pipeline**
 ![import release pipeline](./images/release-import.png)

-1. On the next screen, navigate to release-pipelines folder and select **releasedeployment.json** pipeline file, click import.
+1. On the next screen, navigate to **release-pipelines** folder and select **releasedeployment.json** pipeline file, click import.
 You should now see the following screen.
 Under Stages click on the QA environment's **view stage task", where it shows the red error sign.
 ![release retraining triggger](./images/release-deployment.png)

     Click on agent job and then from the drop down for Agent Pool on the right side select **Hosted Ubuntu 1604** agent to execute your run and click **Save** button on top right.